Ravichandhran/Mobile-Store-/README.md

 Added one in line
 added one more line to the file example
-Hi welcome to this project
+Hi welcome to this project,
+this was a interesting to work ,